bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
 -->
-# RaCoHeadless Python API Reference
+# Python API Reference

+This chapter introduces you to the Python API functionality of Ramses Composer, including a Python API reference.

+## Python API in RaCoHeadless

 The newly added "-r" commandline option of the RaCoHeadless application allows to run non-interactive python scripts with access to the RamsesComposer Python API using an embedded Python interpreter.
 An initial project may be specified with the "-p" commandline